NaveenPrabakar/navDB/README.md

 ### Write-Behind Persistence

-Writes are immediately cached in memory and asynchronously flushed to the database when entries expire.
+Writes and deletes are immediately cached in memory and asynchronously flushed to the database when entries expire.
 This provides:

-- **Low latency**: Reads and writes are served from memory
+- **Low latency**: Reads, writes, and deletes are served from memory
-- **High throughput**: Batches writes to the database
+- **High throughput**: Batches writes and deletes to the database
-- **Durability**: All writes are logged to WAL before being cached
+- **Durability**: All operations are logged to WAL before being cached

 ### Write-Ahead Logging (WAL)

-Every write operation is logged to a persistent WAL file (`logs/wal.log`) before being cached:
+Every write and delete operation is logged to a persistent WAL file (`logs/wal.log`) before being cached:

-- **Crash recovery**: On startup, CacheDB replays all unflushed writes from WAL
+- **Crash recovery**: On startup, CacheDB replays all unflushed operations from WAL
-- **Durability**: Writes survive application crashes
+- **Durability**: Writes and deletes survive application crashes
 - **Checkpointing**: After successful database flushes, the WAL is truncated

 ### Automatic Schema Detection